15 Best Places To Travel Alone in the US

-Philadelphia is a culturally rich city with lot of activity.
-It also offers many attractive destinations which will keep you occupied for the entirety of the trip.
-You can start off your day by visiting the Independence National History Park to find the famous Libery Bell.
-When you’re done run up the famous Rocky steps while singing Eye of the Tiger out loud, this will take you to the Philadelphia museum of Art.
+Philadelphia is a culturally rich city with a lot of activity.
+It also offers many attractive destinations that will keep you occupied for the entirety of the trip.
+You can start off your day by visiting the Independence National History Park to find the famous Liberty Bell.
+When you’re done run up the famous Rocky steps while singing Eye of the Tiger out loud, this will take you to the Philadelphia Museum of Art.
 Take a stroll through the museum and browse through the amazing collections of exhibits made by different local artists.
-At the end of the day head down to a restaurant to enjoy the famous cheese steak (or two).
+At the end of the day head down to a restaurant to enjoy the famous cheesesteak (or two).
 Read this Philadelphia Solo Travel Guide

 6. Myrtle Beach, South Carolina

 If you are just looking for a long walk on a beach you should head down to Myrtle Beach, California.
-It is a quite 1.2 mile long radius with nothing more than the sand and the sand.
+It is a quite 1.2-mile long radius with nothing more than the sand and the sand.
 There are some restaurants and food trucks nearby but you will have to head down to the Boardwalk for a bite.
-If you are done with some much needed soul searching and silent walks of solitude head down to The Bowery which is a famous hot-spot for its night life.
+If you are done with some much-needed soul searching and silently walks of solitude head down to The Bowery which is a famous hot-spot for its nightlife.
 The bars are usually open till late night which makes them perfect for bar-hopping with the friends you just made at the beach.

 7. Washington, DC